Japan: Economy and security top concerns ahead of election | DW | 29.10.2021

 In the ruling coalition's favor is the fractured nature of the opposition parties, although a number have agreed to unite in this election and will not run competing candidates in dozens of constituencies in an attempt to challenge the LDP.

-The Constitutional Democratic Party is the largest single opposition party, with 109 seats going into the election, with the Japanese Communist Party at 12 seats and Nippon Ishi at 11, with four other minor parties and independent politicians making up the numbers.
+The Constitutional Democratic Party is the largest single opposition party, with 109 seats going into the election.
+The Japanese Communist Party has 12 seats and Nippon Ishi 11, with four other minor parties and independent politicians making up the remainder.

 Fei Xue, Asia analyst with the Economist Intelligence Unit in Tokyo, expects Kishida's bloc to emerge victorious.